ruricolist/FXML/README.md

 Default true.
 Signal `fxml:external-reference-forbidden` if the document’s DTD contains external references.

-(This is actually an error by default in FXML, but it doesn’t have its own condition.)
+(This is actually an error by default in CXML, but it doesn’t have its own condition.)

 The pubid and sysid of the reference can be read with